narenderpanwar/certified-kubernetes-administrator-course-notes/docs/02-Core-Concepts/11-Pods.md

 What does the `READY` column in the output of the `kubectl get pods` command indicate?

 ```
-Number of containers running/Total number of containers
+Number of running containers in Pod/Total number of containers in Pod
 ```

 ![kubectl](../../images/kubectl.PNG)